Overview

 Morning Report

 Morning report occurs every Tuesday, Wednesday, and Friday from 7:30-8 a.m.
-All residents gather together to practice clinical decision making, diagnostic schemas, and difficult treatment/diagnostic dilemma.
-Each resident will have multiple opportunities to present cases throughout their residency with a chief resident who facilitates the conference.
-We have very engaged faculty who often participate as well.
+All residents gather together to practice clinical decision making, diagnostic schemas, complex differentials and diagnostic dilemmas.
+Each resident will have multiple opportunities to present cases throughout their residency with a chief resident who facilitates the conference and our very engaged faculty who come to share their pearls.

 Noon Conference